Flag Hardy space theory on Heisenberg groups and applications: Introduction

-\textbf{(3)} Consider the Phong-Stein singular integral operator $\oper{K}$, which arises in solving the $\bar\partial$-Neumann problem in a bounded smooth domain in $\C^{\cdim+1}$ (see Phong and Stein \cite{PS}, \cite[Section 5]{MRS1} or \cite{St3}).
-It is a convolution operator, that is, $\oper{K}f = f* k_{PS}$, and the convolution kernel $k_{PS}$ is given by
+Third, the Phong--Stein singular integral operator $\oper{K}$ arises in solving the $\bar\partial$-Neumann problem in a bounded smooth domain in $\C^{\cdim+1}$ (see \cite{PhoSte}, \cite[Section 5]{MulRicSte1} or \cite{Ste3}).
+It is a convolution operator, that is, $\oper{K}f = f* k_{PS}$, whose convolution kernel $k_{PS}$ is given by

-where $\omega$ is homogeneous of degree $0$ on $\C^\cdim$, smooth away from the origin and with mean-value $0$ on the unit sphere.
-Stein \cite{St3} proved that $\oper{K}$ is bounded on $L^p(\Hn)$ when $1<p<\infty$ by a lifting and projection argument.
+where $\omega$ is homogeneous of degree $0$ on $\Cn$, smooth away from the origin and with mean-value $0$ on the unit sphere.
+Stein \cite{Ste3} proved that $\oper{K}$ is bounded on $\Leb^p(\Hn)$ when $1<p<\infty$ by a lifting and projection argument.
+The cancellation of $\omega$ is only used to show the $\Leb^2$ boundedness of $\oper{K}$ (using the Cotlar--Stein almost orthogonality estimate \cite[Theorem 4]{PhoSte}).

-Another important singular integral operator on $\Hn$ is the Cauchy--Szeg\"o projection $\oper{C}$, which gives an analytic function in the Siegel upper half space in terms of its boundary value.
+Another important singular integral operator on $\Hn$ is the Cauchy--Szegõ projection $\oper{C}$, which gives an analytic function in the Siegel upper half space in terms of its boundary value.
 Its restriction to the boundary is a convolution operator, that is, $\oper{C}(f)= f * k_{CS}$, and the convolution kernel $k_{CS}$ is given by